CollectorOfJack/CollectorOfJack.github.io/_posts/2023-11-18-Jack-Daniels-McLaren.md

 If you can find it in one of the states that it is sold, definitely don't pay more than retail.
 If you're shopping elsewhere be prepared to pay a little more.

 ### Collector Of Jack's Value Assessment
-While the packaging for these bottles is special, the juice is regular Jack Daniel's.